 These days live video is a popular means of communicating to an audience.
-The beauty of this method of connecting with customers, clients (or anyone really) is that it’s not solely available to major corporations with deep pockets, an in-house studio, and a multi-million-dollar advertising budget.
-It’s also a great way for smaller businesses or even indie shops to build relationships with their followers.
+The beauty of this method of connecting with customers and clients (or anyone really) is that it’s not solely available to major corporations with deep pockets, an in-house studio and a multi-million-dollar advertising budget.
+It’s also a great way for small businesses or even indie shops to build relationships with their followers.
 And it’s relatively inexpensive.
-To shoot a livestream video that can be shown on your website, you’ll need to download streaming software such as OBS Project, a free, open-source tool.
+To shoot a live stream video that can be shown on your website, you’ll need to download streaming software such as OBS Project, a free, open-source tool.
 Paid subscriptions like Vimeo Livestream can cost about $1,000.

 Today, however, we’re going to talk about shooting live video for Facebook.
-About two billion people in the world are on Facebook, so it’s highly likely that your message will reach the folks you want it to.
+About two billion people in the world are on Facebook, so it can be very effective in reaching your target audience.
 Here are a few tips and tricks to get your business on the road to live broadcasting success.

-Don’t forget that there is also an entire world outside of Facebook that you can tap into.
+Don’t forget to also tap into the vast world outside of Facebook.
 If you have a blog, write a short post to invite your readers.
-Send out an announcement to your mailing list, and include a link to your Facebook page, group or event.
+Send out an announcement to your mailing list and include a link to your Facebook page, group or event.

-If you feel that your live broadcast could be valuable for an even-larger audience outside of your networks, you can always boost your “Live Stream Coming Soon” posts by using paid Facebook ads.
-That’s a whole different animal that we’ll get into in another blog post.
+If you feel that your live broadcast could be valuable for an even-larger audience outside of your networks, you can always boost your “Live Stream Coming Soon” posts by using paid Facebook ads, but that’s not a requirement to achieve success.

 Before you go live, you need to do some preparation to make sure that your audience can hear you clearly and participate in the broadcast.
 Think about how long you want your broadcast to be.
 Facebook recommends that you limit your live video to about 10 minutes, but you can run as long as eight hours.